 Our Board of Directors (the "Board of Directors" or "Board") is currently comprised of ten directors, with nine directors serving in office and one vacancy.
-The vacancy was created by the resignation of Bryan Martin effective March 3, 2020.
+The vacancy was created by the resignation of Bryan Martin from the Board, effective March 3, 2020.
 Mr. Martin is an executive officer of D.E.
-Shaw & Co., L.P., an affiliate of our former largest shareholder.
+Shaw & Co.
+L.P., an affiliate of our former largest shareholder.
+Christopher L. Harris, a director whose term expires at the Annual Meeting, decided not to stand for re-election, thereby creating an additional vacancy upon the expiration of his term.
 Our Third Amended and Restated Bye-laws provide that the size of our Board shall be established by the Board.
-The Board has left one vacancy on the Board as it considers adding an additional director to the Board.
-If the Board does not identify a candidate that is satisfactory to it, or otherwise determines not to add a new director, the Board may reduce the size of the Board to eliminate the vacancy.
-With respect to the election of directors at the Annual Meeting, shareholders will not be permitted to vote proxies for a greater number of persons than the nominees named in this proxy statement.
+The Board has nominated one director to fill the vacancy created by Mr. Martin, and, as further described below, the Nominating and Corporate Governance Committee of the Board is continuing to identify and evaluate potential additional Board members to fill the vacancy that will be created by Mr. Harris.

 Our bye-laws provide for a classified Board of Directors, with members of each class serving staggered three-year terms.
-We have two directors in Class I whose term ends at the 2021 annual meeting, four directors in Class II whose term ends at the 2022 annual general meeting of shareholders and three directors in Class III whose term ends at the 2020 annual general meeting of shareholders.
-At each succeeding annual general meeting of shareholders, successors to the class of directors whose term expires at that annual general meeting of shareholders will be elected for a term of three years.
+We have two directors in Class I whose terms end at our 2021 annual general meeting of shareholders, only one of whom is standing for re-election, four directors in Class II whose term ends at our 2022 annual general meeting of shareholders and three directors in Class III whose term ends at our 2023 annual general meeting of shareholders.
+At each annual meeting, successors to the class of directors whose terms expire at that annual general meeting of shareholders will be elected for a term of three years.

-Nominees for Election as Class III Directors for a Three Year Term Continuing Until the 2023 Annual General Meeting of Shareholders
+Nominees for Election as Class I Directors for a Three-Year Term Continuing Until the 2024 Annual General Meeting of Shareholders

-The nominees for election as Class III directors were recommended for nomination to our Board of Directors by the Nominating and Corporate Governance Committee.
-Unless otherwise specified in the accompanying proxy, the shares voted on the proxy will be cast for each of J. Adam Abram, Robert P. Myron and Michael T. Oakes to hold office as a Class III director until the 2023 annual general meeting of shareholders.
+The nominees for election as Class I directors were recommended to our Board of Directors and approved for nomination by each member of the Nominating and Corporate Governance Committee of our Board.
+Unless otherwise specified in the accompanying proxy, the shares voted on the proxy will be cast for Patricia H. Roberts and Thomas L. Brown, each to hold office as a Class I director until the 2024 annual general meeting of shareholders.
 Each of the nominees has consented to being named as a nominee in this proxy statement.
-If, for any reason, any nominee is unable or unwilling to serve, the persons named in the proxy will use their best judgment in selecting and voting for a substitute candidate or our Board of Directors may reduce the number of directors.
-Our Board of Directors, however, has no reason to believe that the nominees will be unable or unwilling to be a candidate for election at the time of the Annual Meeting.
+If, for any reason, either nominee is unable or unwilling to serve, the persons named in the proxy will use their best judgment in selecting and voting for a substitute candidate or our Board of Directors may reduce the number of directors or fill the vacancy at a later date.
+Our Board of Directors, however, has no reason to believe that either of the nominees will be unable or unwilling to be a candidate for election at the time of the Annual Meeting.

-The following table identifies the nominees for election as a Class III director at the Annual Meeting to hold office until the 2023 annual general meeting of shareholders or until his successor is duly elected and qualified, his age as of March 13, 2020, and any position he presently holds with the Company.
+The following table identifies the nominees for election as a Class I director at the Annual Meeting to hold office until the 2024 annual general meeting of shareholders or until his or her successor is duly elected and qualified and his or her age as of September 8, 2021.